shivajichalise/campoal/README.md

     └── ...
 ```

 -   The sole reason for this structure is its capability to allow the separation of concerns.
-By placing the frontend code in a distinct directory `(frontend)`, it maintains isolation between frontend-related files and configurations from the backend code.
+By placing the frontend code in a distinct directory `(frontend)`, it maintains isolation between frontend-related files and configurations from the backend code (if there's any).
 This separation simplifies the management and maintenance of each aspect of the application independently.
 -   Having `package.json` in the root directory enables us to use tools like nodemon, concurrently, etc., when working with both frontend and backend.
 -   Additionally, this structure allows for the removal of duplicate files used for configurations.
 In my case, it's the `.prettierrc.json` configuration file.